adham-omran/ir.clj/README.md

   appropriate way (e.g. open a web browser with a link, open a text box for a text kind)

+- I want to get to GUI as soon as possible.
+CLI is not appropriate for creating extracts, nothing beyond maybe opening the text extract in nano/vi/vim at most if at all.

 ## Architecture

+How do does a Record _map_ to a database row?

+- All values?

 ### Shared